Automatic fire alarms

-As a business, the nuisance from false alarms includes loss of productivity but also repeated false alarms can affect the way the staff and members of the public react causing complacency and reducing the effectiveness of the alarm system.
+As a business, the nuisance from false alarms includes loss of productivity but also repeated false alarms can affect the way staff and members of the public react causing complacency and reducing the effectiveness of the alarm system.

-If your premises is not a private dwelling then you may have responsibilities under the Fire Safety Order in relation to your alarm system, its suitability for your premises and its maintenance as well as the procedures in place for when it goes off.
+If your premises is not a private dwelling then you will have responsibilities under the Fire Safety Order in relation to your alarm system, its suitability for your premises and its maintenance as well as the procedures in place for when it goes off.
 Where we consider that a fire alarm is not working properly to protect people, we may take enforcement action.

 If you do experience a false alarm, you should take action to prevent it re-occurring.
-You will firstly need to establish what has caused the alarm and then look to put control measures in place to prevent reoccurrence; this could be as simple as re-siting a toaster or keeping a bathroom door closed to prevent steam setting of a detector.
+You will firstly need to establish what has caused the alarm and then look to put control measures in place to prevent re-occurrence - this could be as simple as re-siting a toaster or keeping a bathroom door closed to prevent steam setting of a detector.